Cole-Piche782/SpaceShips/README.md

 Detailed graphics were not the main area of focus for this project.
 In game entites are represented are represented by circles and squares.

-The simplest way to play the game is to just download the jar file and run it.
+The simplest way to play the game is to just download the jar file from the SpaceShips/SpaceShips folder and run it.